codewithpradip/multi-user-todo-application/README.md

 # MUTA - Multi User Todo Application
 Muta is a Django Based todo application.
 It suits the best for Django beginner who wants to make a career in Django.
 If you are looking a beginner-friendly Django project.
-This project may be helpfull for you to improve your Django Skill.
+This project may be helpful for you to improve your Django skills.

 # How To Use
 1. Clone the repo